ROUTE : How to ride a Bicycle from Manhattan to Montauk New York Long Island

 This post is intended to encourage riders, citizens, and law-makers to implement proper bicycle infrastructure to connect Manhattan to Montauk by bicycle.
 The author no longer lives on Long Island but…***

+“In 2014, when I moved to Long Island, I experienced some heavy culture shock.
 I’m born and raised in San Diego CA and the lack of bicycle infrastructure on Long Island was absolutely alarming.

 I had always heard that NYC was some sort of ‘mecca’ for safe bicycle infrastructure, so I sort of assumed that that infrastructure protruded out on to Long Island.
 Also, Long Island has been around for about 200 years more than California so I figured they’d integrated bike lanes in to their roads by now –